Gildan: Growth and acquisitions

 Gildan opened its first offshore sewing facility in Honduras, in 1997.
 The plant was vertically integrated and employed 1,200 workers.
 A year later, the company achieved an initial public offering and was listed publicly on both the Toronto Stock Exchange and the NYSE MKT.

-By 2001, Gildan was the leading distributor of 100% cotton ill-fitting T-shirts in the US as determined by the ACNielsen S.T.A.R.S.
+By 2001, Gildan was the leading distributor of 100% cotton T-shirts in the US as determined by the ACNielsen S.T.A.R.S.
 Report.
 The next year, the company opened a knitting, bleaching, dyeing, finishing, and cutting facility in Rio Nance, Honduras.

 In 2010, the company invested $15m in Shahriyar Fabric Industries Limited in Bangladesh to support planned growth in Asia and Europe.

 In May 2012, Gildan again expanded with its purchase of 130-year old apparel maker Anvil Holdings, Inc., the parent company of Anvil Knitwear and producer of environmentally-friendly lines of sustainable, recycled, and organic apparel.

-In 2014, Gildan Activewear acquired Doris Hosiery for CA$110 million.
+In 2014, Gildan acquired Doris Hosiery for CA$110 million.

 In February 2015, Gildan announced its intent to purchase the Comfort Colors brand and assets, for a total purchase price of approximately US$100 million.
-Comfort Colors is the leading supplier of garment-dyed undecorated basic T-shirts and sweatshirts for the North American printwear market.

-In 2016, Gildan Activewear announced its $55 million purchase of PEDS Legwear.
+In 2016, Gildan announced its $55 million purchase of PEDS Legwear.

-In 2017, Canadian company Gildan Activewear purchased American clothing company American Apparel for $88 million at auction.
-This deal did not include retail locations.
+In 2017, Gildan acquired American clothing company American Apparel for $88 million.

+In 2021, Gildan acquired 100 percent of the equity interests of Phoenix Sanford, LLC.

+On 11 December 2023, Glenn J. Chamandy left his position as president and chief executive officer and director of the company.
+Vince Tyra was appointed president and CEO effective 12 February 2024, with Craig A. Leavitt assuming the position of president and Chief executive officer during the interim period.

+On 19 March 2024, Gildan announced its intention to sell the company after a special committee review and amid a battle between its top stockholders, following the dismissal and proposed reinstatement of co-founder Glenn Chamandy as CEO.

+On 13 August 2025, Gildan agreed to purchase American undergarments manufacturer Hanesbrands for US$2.2 billion in cash and stock.
+The deal is expected to close in late 2025 or early 2026, subject to Hanesbrands shareholders' approval.

 Advertising and sponsorships

 Gildan bought a 30-second spot to air an advertisement during the third quarter of the 2013 Super Bowl.
 The ad was part of an overall $25 million marketing push created by DeVito/Verdi, which included broadcast, print, digital, event marketing, and public relations.
 Gildan started speaking to the media about its Super Bowl ad in early December 2012.

-The company also sponsored the Gildan New Mexico Bowl, which was played December 15, 2012 in Albuquerque.
+The company also sponsored the Gildan New Mexico Bowl, which was played 15 December 2012, in Albuquerque.

 In a 2017 commercial, Gildan depicted older men in (sometimes ill-fitting) white briefs and urged younger men not to wear their fathers' underwear.
 Blake Shelton was a spokesperson for the company.